Syndelis/syndelis.github.io/content/resume.md

 <p class="justify">
 At Arionkoder, I was outstaffed to iSeatz, a software company in the loyalty program business.
 I was invited to continue the development of a new Rust microservice, using the Axum framework, as well as SQLx for compile-time checked queries and Insta for unit testing.

+During this work, I was tasked with implementing the hotel line of business integration in this Rust microservice.
+This integration required fetching, inserting and updating supplier data into our SQLite (later migrated to Postgres) database, as well as making external endpoint calls to get availability data.
+Finally, this data had to be transformed into a standardized format for our Frontend team to consume.
+In many occasions, this required caching relevant pieces of data in between endpoint calls as to keep the request times at a minimum.

+I was also tasked with migrating our application's whole database schema from SQLite to Postgres.
+As we don't use an ORM, this meant I needed to change all non-standard-SQL concepts we were using in SQLite (maingly JSON/JSONB and Full Text Search) into the equivalents of Postgres, while introducing the correct indexes to ensure no significant performance hits were being introduced.
 </p>

 {{ job_entry(